grvcoelho/tms.fish/README.md

 # tms.fish

-A Fish shell plugin for managing git projects as tmux sessions
+A fish-shell plugin for managing git projects as tmux sessions

 ## What is tms.fish?